-The aforementioned concerns notwithstanding, Staff finds the proposal to be consistent with the recommendations of the Citywide Master Plan, the Downtown Plan, and the Strategic Multimodal Transportation Plan.
-Staff also finds the proposal to be largely consistent with the recommendations of the Urban Design Guidelines.
-Staff notes that the planning of the BRT has set into motion a transit-oriented development study that will provide recommendations on how to capitalize private development along the BRT corridor.
+The aforementioned concerns notwithstanding, the Urban Design Committee finds the proposal to be consistent with the recommendations of the Citywide Master Plan, the Downtown Plan, and the Strategic Multimodal Transportation Plan.
+The Committee also finds the proposal to be largely consistent with the recommendations of the Urban Design

-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant conceptual approval, with the following conditions:
+Guidelines.
+It is noted that the planning of the BRT has set into motion a transit-oriented development study that will provide recommendations on how to capitalize private development along the BRT corridor.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant conceptual approval, with the following conditions: